EngHell/LCTHW-Exercices/README.md

 # LCTHW-Exercices
-LCTHW Exercices solved as c practcie.
+LCTHW Exercices solved as c practice.

+Probably only uploading the projects.